Constmar/Leathen-94-Splatoons/DT/The Occult Crescent/README.md

 31st May 2025 : Initial Posting, minor updates
 <details>
   + Added debuff countdown to "Trade Tortoise"

-  + Adjusted "Mythic Idol" so the idol telegraphs are drawn a little earlier
-  + Added Fire/Ice tethers and destiation indicators to "Mysterious Mindflayer" _however these will move based on the casts, you still need to eyeball the desinations_
+  Adjusted "Mythic Idol" so the idol telegraphs are drawn a little earlier Added Fire/Ice tethers and destiation indicators to "Mysterious Mindflayer" _however these will move based on the casts, you still need to eyeball the desinations_

   </details>

-## [International]
+## [International] The Occult Crescent

 ```
 code
 ```